 Step 1: Name your Nevada LLC

 If you’re ready to form an LLC, chances are that you’ve already thought of a good name.
-You need to do more than pick a catchy name for your Nevada LLC, though.
+You need to do more than pick a catchy name for your Nevada limited liability company, though.
 Nevada Revised Statutes section 86.171 has the rules for naming your company.

 First, the name of your LLC must contain one of the following terms: